ardiesan/engineers-log/_posts/2022-11-28-orm-eloquent-relationships.md

 Consider the following `many-to-many` relationship: each `User` can have many `Roles`, e.g. a user can be an `admin` and `editor` at the same time, and each role can belong to multiple `Users`.
 What can we do with it?
 We cannot just add a role_id on the users table, because there are potentially multiple roles.
 And neither can we add a user_id on the Role model, because there are potentially multiple users as well.
-We require some form of intermediary table to correct this.
+To fix this, we require some form of intermediary table.
 The name of this intermediary table is a **"pivot table"**, and in most instances, its only purpose is to store two ids in the same row.

 In our `Pivot Table`: `role_user`, we add columns: `id`, `user_id`, and `role_id`.
 Both `user_id` and `role_id` are foreign keys that reference to tables: `Users and Roles`.